Krr0ptioN/goran/libs/core/catalog/DOCS.md

 # Docs Required API

+### Song metadata scrabing

+-   use a third-party api to retrieve metadata from it
+    -   required informations
+        -   Genre
+        -   Producers
+        -   Album

+### Album Only

+-   Add new album to catalog
+-   Edit the existing album information in catalog
+-   Delete the exsting album from catalog
+-   Add new album to catalog

-### Genres Only
+### Producers Only

--   Add new genre to catalog
+-   Add new producer to catalog
--   Edit the existing genre information in catalog
+-   Edit the existing producer information in catalog
--   Delete the exsting genre from catalog
+-   Delete the exsting producer from catalog
--   Add new genre to catalog
+-   Add new producer to catalog

 ### Genres Only